AlexsLemonade/OpenPBTA-analysis/analyses/molecular-subtyping-embryonal/README.md

 1. An RNA-seq biospecimen sample includes a _TTYH1_ fusion (5' partner) [per this comment](https://github.com/AlexsLemonade/OpenPBTA-analysis/pull/401#issuecomment-573669727).
 2. An RNA-seq biospecimen sample includes a _MN1_ fusion (5' partner) [per this comment](https://github.com/AlexsLemonade/OpenPBTA-analysis/pull/785#issuecomment-695015488).
+Note that the fusion `MN1--PATZ1` is excluded as it is an entity separate of CNS HGNET-MN1 tumors [per this comment](https://github.com/AlexsLemonade/OpenPBTA-analysis/pull/788#discussion_r495302880).
 3. Any sample with "Supratentorial or Spinal Cord PNET" in the `pathology_diagnosis` column of the metadata `pbta-histologies.tsv` [per this comment](https://github.com/AlexsLemonade/OpenPBTA-analysis/issues/752#issuecomment-697000066).
-4. Any sample with "Neuroblastoma" in the `pathology_diagnosis` column, `primary_site != "Other locations NOS"`, and `pathology_free_text_diagnosis` does not contain "peripheral" [per the same comment as above](https://github.com/AlexsLemonade/OpenPBTA-analysis/issues/752#issuecomment-697000066).
+4. Any sample with "Neuroblastoma" in the `pathology_diagnosis` column, where `primary_site` does not contain "Other locations NOS", and `pathology_free_text_diagnosis` does not contain "peripheral" [per the same comment as above](https://github.com/AlexsLemonade/OpenPBTA-analysis/issues/752#issuecomment-697000066).
 5. Any sample with "Other" in the `pathology_diagnosis` column of the metadata, and with "embryonal tumor with multilayer rosettes, ros (who grade iv)", "embryonal tumor, nos, congenital type", "ependymoblastoma" or "medullooepithelioma" in the `pathology_free_text_diagnosis` column [per this comment](https://github.com/AlexsLemonade/OpenPBTA-analysis/issues/752#issuecomment-697000066).
 The output of this notebook is a TSV file, named `biospecimen_ids_embryonal_subtyping.tsv`, containing the biospeciemen IDs identified based on the above criteria (stored in the `results` directory of this module.

-[`02-generate-subset-files.R`](https://github.com/AlexsLemonade/OpenPBTA-analysis/blob/master/analyses/molecular-subtyping-embryonal/02-generate-subset-files.R) is a script written to subset the files required for the subtyping of non-MB and non-ATRT embryonal tumors.
+[`02-generate-subset-files.R`](https://github.com/AlexsLemonade/OpenPBTA-analysis/blob/master/analyses/molecular-subtyping-embryonal/02-generate-subset-files.R) is a script written to subset the files required for the subtyping of non-MB and non-ATRT embryonal tumors, using the output of `01-samples-to-subset.Rmd`.
 The output of this script includes the subsets of the structural variant, poly-A RNA-seq, and stranded RNA-seq data files (stored in the `subset-files` directory of this module).

 [`03-clean-c19mc-data.Rmd`](https://alexslemonade.github.io/OpenPBTA-analysis/analyses/molecular-subtyping-embryonal/03-clean-c19mc-data.nb.html) is a notebook written to clean copy number data related to C19MC amplifications in non-MB, non-ATRT embryonal tumors.